 </ img>

-More recently, Lenovo brought to Ukraine updated laptops of the ThinkPad business line and a brand new one.
+Most recently, Lenovo brought to Ukraine updated laptops from the ThinkPad business line and a completely new

 What is it?